Platform docs

 ]

 The token shape is pcft_live_<random>.
 Treat it like a password — store it in your CI secret store, never commit it.
-Tokens never expire automatically; rotate or revoke them when the use case ends.
-Every successful PAT call writes an audit row tagged with the PAT id and the caller IP.
+Keys never expire automatically; revoke them when the use case ends.
+Only a signed-in human can mint — a key cannot mint other keys.

 Step 3

-The /v1/introspect endpoint echoes the policy bound to your bearer.
-Use it as a one-call check that the token reaches the right account and carries the actions you expect.
+The /v1/introspect endpoint identifies your bearer.
+Use it as a one-call check that the token is live and bound to the workspace you expect.

 curl